dantypas3/elAPI_Plugins/README.md

 </p>

-This repository contains helper tools and plugin prototypes for extending the [elAPI framework](https://github.com/uhd-urz/elAPI), developed as part of the initiative **SFB 1638** at [Heidelberg University Biochemistry Center (BZH)](https://bzh.db-engine.de/)
+This repository contains helper tools and plugin prototypes for extending the [elAPI framework](https://github.com/uhd-urz/elAPI). elAPI Plugins are being developed as part of the INF Project of the **CRC 1638** at [Heidelberg University Biochemistry Center (BZH)](https://bzh.db-engine.de/)

 These tools are designed to simplify resource interaction (e.g. patching metadata) and serve as early building blocks for elAPI plugins.